Mitigating Memorization of Noisy Labels by Clipping the Model Prediction: Motivation and Method

 \paragraph{Logit Clipping.} We propose \emph{logit clipping} (dubbed LogitClip), which clamps the norm of the logit vector to ensure it is upper bounded by a constant.
 Formally, the new link function is defined as:

 where $\tau$ is the upper bound of the norm.
-Our method ensures that: (1) the norm of the clamped logit vector $\operatorname{clip}_{\tau}(\boldsymbol{z})$ is bounded by $\tau$, and (2) the clamped logit vector preserves the same direction (and prediction) as the original logit vector $\boldsymbol{z}$.
+Our method ensures that: (1) the norm of the clamped logit vector $\operatorname{clip}_{\tau}(\boldsymbol{z})$ is bounded by $\tau$, and (2) the clamped logit vector preserves the same direction (and prediction) as the original logit vector.
+To increase flexibility, one can set the scale factor $\delta$ to a value that differs from the threshold $\tau$.
+In this form, the clipping function can be represented as:

 Note that LogitClip can be compatible with various loss functions, as we will later demonstrate in Section~\ref{sec:experiments}.
 In other words, we can employ LogitClip in the link function $\sigma$ of the composite losses, where the base loss function $\phi$ can be CE or other existing robust loss functions.
 Taking cross-entropy loss as an example, the new training objective now becomes: